Is St Oswald’s Hospice part of the NHS?

 Our annual running costs exceed £10 million.
 As a charity, we need to raise over £6.5 million and statutory authorities provide the additional £3.5 million income.

-We do work very closely with NHS colleagues and our Consultants provide Outreach services in local hospitals and the community.
+We do work very closely with NHS colleagues and we provide Outreach services in local hospitals and the community.
+We also offer some services at the hospice in partnership with Newcastle Hospitals NHS Foundation Trust and the Northern Centre for Cancer.

 Do you have to pay?